RedisGears/RedisGears/docs/configuration.md

 Supported.

 !!! note
-    Changing this option will take effect the creation of new executions only.
+    Changing this option will impact the creation of new executions only.

 **Examples**